mydea/ember-indexeddb/README.md

 ## Usage with ember-data

-The real power of this solutions comes together with the provided ember-data adapter.
+The real power of this utility comes together with the provided ember-data adapter.
 Just extend from it instead of from the default adapter:

 ```js
 import IndexedDbAdapter from 'ember-indexeddb/adapters/indexed-db';